Pretty Little Liars season 6: Overview

 Five years later, as the girls have each pursued their own path and have started adjusting to a life without 'A', they are once again called back to Rosewood when Alison asks for their help for her sister Charlotte to be released from the psychiatric hospital.
 While the girls agree to help, Aria is the only who tells the brutally honest truth: she is still scared of Charlotte and doesn't want her released.
 Eventually, she is, only for her to be murdered the same night and then thrown from the church's bell tower.
 At her funeral, the girls are stunned to see Sara show up and begin to question her sudden appearance.

 Sara starts stalking Emily.
 It is later revealed that on the night 'A' was revealed, after Emily punched Sara, Sara tried to stand up and put her hands on an electrical block, severely injuring her hands and making it difficult for her to touch or hold things.
-Eventually, a new 'A' rises, sending threatening messages with creep emojis to the Liars, determined to get answers on the night Charlotte was murdered.
+Eventually, a new 'A' rises, sending threatening messages with creepy emojis to the Liars, determined to get answers on the night Charlotte was murdered.
 Convinced that Sara is 'Uber A', the girls search for answers.
 Ali reveals that she and Charlotte's doctor, Elliott, are dating.
 Later they are married by Aria.
 The girls initially suspect Aria killed Charlotte.
 The suspicion shifts to Ezra and then Byron.
 Later, the suspicion shifts to Melissa when Spencer discovers Melissa's suitcase is broken with the missing part matching the description of the alleged murder weapon.
 Emily eventually finds it and is nearly run over by a truck and the driver steals the weapon.
 To save Ezra from losing his book deal with Aria's publishing company, she decides to write and submit some chapters for Ezra's new book.
 She's forced to tell him and they finish it together.

 Emily is donating eggs to pay for school and loses her eggs when the clinic encounters a minor shutdown of its freezers; Aria gets burned by a fire caused by a malfunction at Hanna's bridal shower; and Alison falls down a flight of stairs.
 The girls build a plan of attack, which offers Hanna as bait.
 After Ali sees what appears to be her dead mother and Detective Wilden, she starts to question her sanity and checks herself into the same hospital Charlotte attended.
 Spencer, Toby and Mona work together to catch Sara, but instead they find old medical records for a woman named Mary Drake, and she was the one who gave birth to Charles while a patient at the Radley (now a hotel managed by Ashley Marin) 25 years ago, the DiLaurentis family adopted Charles as she was unable to take care of him.